Optimizing OTA Updates: From 228s to 26s

 - Daisy copies from staging to active area and reboots

 The initial implementation took 228 seconds for a 294KB firmware update.
-Users were waiting nearly 4 minutes, and the "critical window" (where power loss could brick the device) was over 60 seconds.
+Users were waiting nearly 4 minutes, and the "critical window" (where power loss could soft-brick the device) was over 60 seconds.

 The Architecture